 Fancy some tunes while you're out and about?
 The Fitbit Charge 4 brought Spotify support to the Charge range, and if you need something to keep you motivated, the brand new Active Zone Minutes smart points system makes tracking and goal-setting even easier.
 This is a fantastic fitness tracker, coming it at an equally excellent price considering all the extra goodies you're getting.

-The upgraded Fitbit Ace 2 is much improved over the previous version if you need a child-friendly Fitbit.
+The Fitbit Ace 2 is a great budget option if you're looking for a kid-friendly tracker.
 There's extra protection around the screen to better protect against bumps and scratches.
 The Ace 2 can be worn while swimming too as the water-resistance has been improved.
 You're still getting a bunch of child-friendly versions of the tracking apps and incentives to keep active.
 Separate kid or parent view modes allow you to have a deeper dive on the stats to track activities if you want too.

 The colorful and chunky designs might not be for everyone though and depending on how old (and clumsy!) your child is, it might be worth opting for the more feature-rich and more mature stylings of the Fitbit Inspire (mentioned earlier on this page), which is the same price at most retailers.